AbdiazizH/Awwards/README.md

 Awwards-app

 # Description
-This is a Django application for personal gallery that allows a user to upload images for other to see and be able to to share by coping the image link.
+This is a Django application for displaying different projects and different users can rate on them based on their usability,design and content.

 # Live Link
 Click to visit the webite